-The ovary is a complex embryological, histological, and physiological structure that is capable of developing over 50 types of primary neoplasm variants, from benign to borderline and malignant tumours (Barber 1984).
-Functional and benign ovarian cysts are the most frequent abnormal gynaecological structural findings in women of reproductive age, and are among the five main causes of hospitalisation for gynaecological disease in the United States and England (Westhoff 1992).
-Data from the National Hospital Discharge Survey, from 1988 to 1990, showed that the average annual rates of hospitalisation for benign ovarian cysts was 32.7 (95% CI 28.8 to 36.6) per 10,000 women of reproductive age; 68% of these patients were submitted to a surgical procedure (Velebil 1995).
-Approximately 80% of ovarian tumours can be successfully treated surgically using an endoscopic technique (Canis 1994).
-Many advantages of laparoscopic gynaecologic surgery have clearly been demonstrated including shorter length of hospital stay, decreased postoperative pain and recovery time, and less adhesion formation (Canis 1994; Lundorff 1991).
+The ovary is a complex embryological, histological and physiological structure that is capable of developing over fifty types of primary neoplasm variants from benign to borderline and malignant tumours (Barber 1984).
+Functional and benign ovarian cysts are the most frequent abnormal gynaecological structural finding in women in the reproductive ages, and are among the five main causes of hospitalisation for gynaecological disease in the United States and England (Westhoff 1992).
+Data from the National Hospital Discharge Survey from 1988 to 1990 showed that the average annual rates of hospitalizations for benign ovarian cysts was 32.7 (95% CI 28.8-36.6) per 10,000 women in reproductive age, and 68% of these patients were submitted to surgical procedure (Velebil 1995).
+Approximately 80% of ovarian tumours can be successfully surgically treated using an endoscopic technique(Canis 1994).
+Many advantages of laparoscopic gynaecologic surgery have clearly been demonstrated including shorter length of hospital stay, and decreased postoperative pain and recovery time, and less adhesion formation (Canis 1994; Lundorff 1991).

-Malignant ovarian neoplasms are responsible for 4% of all malignant tumours affecting women.
-They are the second most common cause of death from gynaecological cancer and the fourth most common cause of death from all types of cancer affecting women (Ekerhovd 2001).
-The incidence of ovarian tumours progressively increases with age, with 3.2 cases per 100,000 women between the ages of 15 to 39 years and 54 cases per 100,000 women above the age of 70 years (Yancik 1993).
-The ovary is involved for approximately half of all women with endometriosis

-(Jenkins 1986).
-However, a malignant ovarian tumour has been documented to arise clinically in 0.3% to 0.8% of patients with ovarian endometriosis (Heaps 1990; Hitti 1990).
+Malignant ovarian neoplasms are responsible for 4% of all malignant tumours affecting women and are the second most common cause of death from gynaecological cancer and the fourth most common cause of death from all types of cancer affecting women (Ekerhovd 2001).
+The incidence of ovarian tumours progressively increases with age with 3.2 cases per 100.000 person between the ages of 15 to 39 and 54 cases per 100.000 person above the age of 70 (Yancik 1993).
+The ovary is involved in approximately half of all women with endometriosis (Jenkins 1986).
+However, a malignant ovarian tumour has been documented clinically to arise in 0.3% to 0.8% of patients with ovarian endometriosis (Heaps 1990; Hitti 1990).
 Dermoid cysts are the most prevalent germ cell tumour and account for up to 25% of ovarian neoplasms in premenopausal women.
 Malignancy occurs in less than 3% and is most frequent in postmenopausal women (Chistopherson 1989; Woodruff 1968).
-Benign, borderline, and malignant lesions have been identified in the same surgical specimen.
+Benign, borderline and malignant lesions have been identified in the same surgical specimen.
 The frequency and speed of the evolution from dysplasia into cancer remains unknown (Scully 2000).

-When an ovarian tumour is detected, it is necessary to establish whether it is likely to be malignant or benign as this diagnosis will guide decision making on the surgical approach.
-This cannot be determined with 100% accuracy until inspection of the abdominal cavity, cytological examination of the peritoneal liquid, and histological examination of the surgical specimens (Canis 1994).
-However, a number of criteria can facilitate preoperative diagnosis.
-These are as follows.
+When an ovarian tumour is detected, it is necessary to establish whether it is likely to be malignant or benign as this diagnosis will guide the decision making on the surgical approach.
+This cannot be determined with 100% accuracy until inspection of the abdominal cavity, cytological examination of the peritoneal liquid and histological examination of the surgical specimens are performed (Canis 1994).
+However, a number of criteria can facilitate preoperative diagnosis:

-- (1) Transvaginal ultrasonography with the use of a morphological scoring system (internal borders, septations, papillary projections, tissue echogenicity and volume) (Sassone 1991).
-An ovarian volume of above 20 cm in the reproductive age group and above 10 cm in the postmenopausal group may indicate a need for further investigation (Van Nagell 2000). - (2) Colour Doppler ultrasonography (US) allows vascular quality to be assessed from the vascular resistance index (RI) and the pulsatility index (PI), with cut-off values for malignancy less than 0.4 and 1, respectively (Brown 1994).
-However for ovarian masses it is still not known if benign and malignant lesions can be differentiated with the use of colour and pulsed Doppler US. - (3) CA 125 may be detected in the serum of up to 86% of patients with ovarian neoplasms, with levels of 35 U/ml or higher being considered suspicious (Chou 1994; Maggino 1987).
+- (1) Transvaginal ultrasonography with the use of a morphological scoring system (internal borders, septations, papillary projections, tissue echogenicity and volume) (Sassone 1991) is of value.
+An ovarian volume of above 20 cm in the reproductive age group and above 10 cm in the postmenopausal group may indicate a need for further investigation (Van Nagell 2000). - (2) Colour Doppler ultrasonography (US) allows vascular quality to be assessed by vascular resistance index (RI) and the pulsatility index (PI) with cut-off for values for malignancy to be less than 0.4 and 1, respectively (Brown 1994).
+However for ovarian masses it is still not known if benign and malignant lesions can be differentiated with the use of colour and pulsed Doppler US. - (3) CA 125 may be detected in the serum of up to 86% of patients with ovarian neoplasms, with levels of 35 U/ml or higher being suspicious (Chou 1994; Maggino 1987).